9 Compound Dumbbell Exercises to Get You Lean Fast | Yuri Elkaim

 Common Mistakes

-Even though the walking lunge is a moving lunge, the same rules apply: avoiding pushing the knees out over the toes as you lower down, otherwise you risk straining the knee joints.
+• Knees going past the toes: Even though the walking lunge is a moving lunge, the same rules apply: avoiding pushing the knees out over the toes as you lower down, otherwise you risk straining the knee joints.

 How to do it:

 Note that holding the dumbbells above your head (or just holding one with both hands) requires a good deal of balance.
-If you become too out-of-breath or can’t maintain good form, try holding lighter dumbbells by your sides during the lunges.
+If you become too out of breath or can’t maintain good form, try holding lighter dumbbells by your sides during the lunges.

 • Begin by standing with your spine straight, holding a dumbbell with a challenging weight above your head.